mllam/neural-lam/README.md

 utilities:                                # Additional utilities to be used in the model
   normalization:                          # Normalization statistics for the state, forcing, and one-step differences
     zarrs:                                # Zarr files containing the normalization statistics, multiple allowed
-      - path: "normalization.zarr"        # Path to the zarr file, default locaton of `calculate_statistics.py`
+      - path: "data/normalization.zarr"        # Path to the zarr file, default locaton of `calculate_statistics.py`
         stats_vars:                       # The variables to use for normalization, predefined and required
           state_mean: name_in_dataset1
           state_std: name_in_dataset2